and Jeremy Westcott –

 So there are fallen angels too, a third of the company of heaven, who are part of this pattern of rebellion and rule.

 We have the authority now

 The key word though is ‘formerly’.
-It means that you used to, but you don’t any more.
+It means that he used to, but he does not any more.
 Satan has no authority now, except over those who are ‘sons of disobedience’.
 In contrast, we can identify ourselves as ‘sons of obedience’, so we are not subject to Satan as the prince of the power of the air; in fact it is we who now have the authority in that realm.

 Put on the full armour of God, so that you will be able to stand firm against the schemes of the devil.
 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places (Eph 6:11-12).

 There are heavenly places from which these spiritual forces exert authority over this realm, and we need to deal with them.
 Our struggle is not with people on earth: we should be ministering to people on earth and setting them free from the influence of the things that are going on in the heavens.
 To do that effectively, we need to have authority in the heavens to overcome the spiritual forces of wickedness which are messing up people’s lives.
 We can go there and obtain that authority, delegated to us by God.